Matt Siegel: Matty in the Morning Show (1981—2022)

+An Evening with Matty in the Morning (2018 - present)

+In 2018, Siegel announced a one-man comedy show at The Wilbur Theatre in Boston, called An Evening with Matty in the Morning.
+The show includes stories from his childhood, his career and a series of Q&As from the audience.

+The first nine shows, which took place between 2018 and 2019, sold over 10,000 tickets.
+After a brief hiatus in 2020, he performed subsequent shows in 2021 and 2022.

 Personal life

 Siegel lives in Palm Beach Gardens, FL with his wife Maryanne.
-He has 4 children, Alexandra, twins Lilly and Chloe, and Olivia.
-His daughter Alexandra Siegel has been featured in videos on Funny or Die, had a guest appearance on ABC Family's Switched at Birth as well as HBO's "Eastbound & Down", and was featured in Taco Bell's 2014 commercial "Hello Father" and it's 2016 follow up "Hold My Baby".
+He has four children.
+His daughter Alexandra Siegel has been featured in videos on Funny or Die, had a guest appearance on ABC Family's Switched at Birth as well as HBO's Eastbound & Down, and was featured in Taco Bell's 2014 commercial "Hello Father" and its 2016 follow up "Hold My Baby".

-In 2017, director Hailey Millar created a short biographical documentary titled "My Life is Not a Show" which highlights Siegel's work and personal life.
+In 2017, director Hailey Millar created a short biographical documentary titled My Life is Not a Show which highlights Siegel's work and personal life.

 Awards

 As host of Matty In The Morning, Siegel won the National Association of Broadcasters' Marconi Award for Personality of the Year (major market) in 2001 and 2009.

-In 2012, Siegel was inducted into the Massachusetts Broadcaster's Hall of Fame.
+Siegel was inducted into the Massachusetts Broadcaster's Hall of Fame in 2012 and, after four nominations, was inducted into the National Radio Hall of Fame in 2024.